The 400-Year Journey: How We Got Where We Are

 Once slavery had been constitutionally abolished, after a brief period of black opportunity, the white power structure used a variety of means to continue the subordination of Black Americans.
 Between the 1880s and 1910s, violence or the threat of violence restricted African Americans’ access to jobs, education, housing, movement, the vote, and equal protection of the laws.
 This segment shows how convict leasing, lynching, and large-scale racial pogroms enforced white supremacy in this period.
 There is some disturbing graphic content.

 Segment 4: Migrations of people into and within the United States

-This segment addresses early-20th century migrations of people into and within the United States and examines their impact on ideas and laws about “race.”
-The large influx of southern- and eastern-Europeans between 1890 and 1915 raised questions about the definition of “whiteness,” an indefinable category that could determine one’s access to US citizenship.
-Then between 1915 and 1960, millions of African Americans left the Jim Crow South—where oppression was at its worst—and entered northern and western American cities.
-They encountered greater opportunities in these cities for jobs, education, and voting rights, but also faced restriction to racialized “ghettoes” and a violent backlash from whites seeking to limit Blacks’ exercise of full and equal citizenship rights.
+This segment addresses early 20th-century migrations of people into and within the United States and examines their impact on ideas and laws about "race."
+The large influx of southern- and eastern-Europeans between 1890 and 1915 raised questions about the definition of "whiteness," an indefinable category that could determine one’s access to US citizenship.
+Then, between 1915 and 1960, millions of African Americans left the Jim Crow South—where oppression was at its worst—and entered northern and western American cities.
+They encountered greater opportunities in these cities for jobs, education, and voting rights, but also faced restrictions in racialized "ghettoes" and a violent backlash from whites seeking to limit Blacks’ exercise of full and equal citizenship rights.

 Segment 5: Housing and local real estate practices